R0mbertus/advent-of-code/README.md

 This is the first time I'm using Rust so the setup and style wont be the best.
 To run the code of a day do `cargo build --release` and then `cargo run --release {number_of_day}`.

-## Awnsers
+## Answers
-List of each day with the awnsers and the run time of each part.
+List of each day with the Answers and the run time of each part.
-**SPOILER ALERT**, the awnsers for a day is listed in the collapsed 'Awnsers' section.
+**SPOILER ALERT**, the Answers for a day is listed in the collapsed 'Answers' section.

 ### *Day 1*
 <details><summary>Answers</summary><p>